pydio/pydio-doc-howto/auth_with_cms.md

-### AUTHENTIFICATION USING A CMS
+### AUTHENTICATION USING A CMS
-In this guide we will see how to do a basic remote authentification with a CMS.
+In this guide we will see how to do a basic remote authentication with a CMS.
 First and foremost if you're here it will be assumed that you have finished your Pydio installation and that you can log and use it.

-### REMOTE AUTHENTIFICATION PLUGIN
+### REMOTE AUTHENTICATION PLUGIN

-Go to **Application Parameters > Available Plugins > Authentification Backend** and enable the plugin if it wasn't already done.
+Go to **Application Parameters > Available Plugins > Authentication Backend** and enable the plugin if it wasn't already done.
 This plugin will create a bridge between Pydio and an application.

 *If you want more details about the plugin you can go to **[this](https://pydio.com/fr/docs/references/plugins/auth/remote)** page*